andre-alves77/andre-alves77/README.md

-### the object of life is made up of the addresses we encounter; after all, everything is a reference.
+### the object of life is made up of the addresses we encounter; after all, everything is a reference;

 <!--